khusmann/bydantic/docs/getting-started.md

 As you can see, everything "just works".

-In addition to the field types demonstrated above, bydantic supports a variety of other primitive field types, including fields for `bytes` and `str` values.
+In addition to the field types demonstrated above, Bydantic supports a variety of other primitive field types, including fields for `bytes` and `str` values.
 These field types can be composed into more complex data structures using combinators like `list_field`, `mapped_field`, and `dynamic_field`, which will